-Since the beginning of 2006, the U.S. economy has experienced the most severe economic downturn since the Great Depression of the 1930's.
+Since the beginning of 2006, the U.S. economy has experienced the most severe housing downturn since the Great Depression of the 1930's.
 Amid that crisis the homebuilding industry has endured a prolonged downturn which has seen record levels of home price declines, depressed levels of housing demand and high levels of mortgage delinquency and foreclosure activity.
-This six-year downturn followed an extended multi-year growth period of record housing demand, which drove housing starts to historic highs and price appreciation to unprecedented levels.
-At no time in the 65 year history of our company have we been more aware of the cyclical nature of our industry than in these recent turbulent times.
+During 2012, the homebuilding market experienced some stabilization and improving sales trends.
+These favorable market conditions are driven by improved housing affordability resulting from historically low mortgage interest rates and rising costs in the rental market.
+Despite these improvements, the housing market continues to face challenges from a tight mortgage lending environment, consumer confidence issues and uncertainty as to the long-term sustainability of the economic recovery, which to this point has been uneven.

-Our philosophy and mission has been to develop and hone a business model to maximize shareholder value in a cyclical industry.
-During the years leading up to the recent downturn, our business model and strategic approach delivered industry leading (among the publicly traded homebuilding peer group) rates of return on capital, return on equity and growth in earnings per share.
-Since the downturn began, we are the only homebuilder in that group that has not experienced a loss year in any of the last six years, and have led the group in total shareholder return and cumulative net income over that six-year period (see the following charts).
+Our business philosophy and mission has been to develop and hone a business model to maximize shareholder value in a cyclical industry.
+Our business model and strategic approach, even before the beginning of the downturn, was to deliver industry leading (among the publicly traded homebuilding peer group) rates of return on capital, return on equity and growth in earnings per share.
+Since the downturn began, we are the only homebuilder in that group that has not experienced a loss year in any of the last seven years, and have led the group in total shareholder return and cumulative net income over that seven-year period (see the following charts).

-We believe these results are because of: 1) our macro view that housing is a cyclical industry and we have developed the appropriate business model and strategies to be successful in that environment; and 2) we have a highly skilled and motivated management team that has remained extremely disciplined in executing our significantly different business model.
-We believe our performance is clearly differentiated principally on these two points, as there was not another management team in the industry who has successfully navigated through these difficult times.
+We believe these results are because of: 1) our macro view that housing is a cyclical industry and we have developed the appropriate business model and strategies to be successful in that environment; and 2) our highly skilled and motivated management team that has remained extremely disciplined in executing our significantly different business model.
+We believe our performance is clearly differentiated principally on these two points, as there was not another management team in the industry who has successfully navigated through these difficult times as well as NVR.
 Additionally, several key aspects of our strategy that are well engrained in our corporate culture are: 1) a strong alignment between management incentives (at all levels, not just named executive officers) and long term shareholder returns; 2) stability and long term retention of our management team; 3) generation of cash flow; and 4) a comprehensive understanding of our fiduciary duties as managers of a public company.
+We believe that we have been successful in retaining our management team through the use of our long term incentive program, which, in turn, has led to our long term success.